 Kalamazoo County had the earthquake on 12:23 pm EDT May 2, 2015.
-The magnitude of the earthquake as reported by USGS is 4.2 Richter Scale.
+The magnitude of the earthquake as reported by USGS is 4.2 on the Richter Scale.
 The location of the earthquake was Section 13, Township 3S and Range 10W in Pavilion Township of Kalamazoo County (Latitude 42.212, Longitude -85.429).
 The depth of the earthquake was 5.9 kilometers or 19,314 feet.
 More about this from USGS website...

 - USGS Earthquake Hazards Program Event Executive Summary 5-2-2015